IagoMendes/CloudComputing/README.md

 This repository was created during Cloud Computing study @ Insper (www.insper.edu.br).
 It contains the main individual project and some of the APS (Practical Supervisionised Activities) of this module.

-## Project: AWS "Hybrid" Cloud Webserver
+## Project: "Hybrid" Cloud Webserver

 The project's original purpose was to create a HC with a private database, but as it wasn't possible, the database part of the project was created in another AWS region.